Westwood Unitarian is committed to learning, growing & engaging in relationship with our Indigenous neighbours.

 Westwood Truth and Reconciliation Commission Report Reading Group

-This group is now meeting to read the Summary Report of the Truth and Reconciliation Commission of Canada and share our reflections together.
-Participants were asked to commit to attending all four sessions and completing the reading, which will be about 100 pages each month.
-The dates for the group will be: March 8, April 12, May 17 and June 14.
-A second group is planned for Fall 2017.
-If interested contact: Reconciliation@westwoodunitarian.ca
+This group met in 2017 to read the Summary Report of the Truth and Reconciliation Commission of Canada and share our reflections together.
+Participants were asked to commit to attending all four sessions and completing the reading, which was about 100 pages each month.
+If interested in future groups or other reconciliation related activities contact: Reconciliation@westwoodunitarian.ca

 Westwood was a test congregation for The Canadian Unitarian Council’s Truth, Healing & Reconciliation Reflection Guide